derek-dchu/Java/notes/oop.md

 	3. B & A have same params
 	4. RT B "is a" RT A
 	5. B has higher than or equal to the accessibility of A
-	6. Exception of B "is a" Exception of A, and only for checked exception.
+	6. Exception of B "is a" Exception of A, and only for checked exception, or B doesn't throw exception (ExceptionB is null)

 	* Covariant return type: method can be overridden by changing the return type if the return type is subclass type which is a covariant return type (>= Java 5).